 When we think of company leaders, most people think about a board of directors and either a CEO or an executive director as the positions that have authority over a company.
-For public companies and larger companies, that's the model they operate under.
-Smaller companies and nonprofits don't necessarily need those positions to function and prosper.
-There are actually a variety of board models available to suit all kinds of board structures.
-Some models are more popular in practice than others.
+Public companies and larger companies almost always operate under this model, but good corporate governance structures aren't one-size-fits all.
+Smaller companies and nonprofits don’t necessarily need the same positions to function and prosper.
+That’s why there are actually a variety of examples of governance models to suit all kinds of board structures, some of which are more common than others.

-Operating a business or running any kind of organization in today's world is highly complex and fraught with risk.
-The volatile economic climate has been placing ever-increasing demands on boards of directors.
-It's important for companies to use the most appropriate board governance model that most closely aligns with the company's work and goals.
+Governance models don’t just guide how a board is structured, but also how the business will function.
+Operating a business or running any kind of organization in today's world is highly complex and fraught with risk, while the volatile economic climate has placed ever-increasing demands on boards of directors.
+To establish strong board governance, it's important for companies to first use an appropriate board governance model that closely aligns with the company's work and goals.

 A governance model is a combination of policies, systems and structures, along with strategic and operational frameworks.
 A model for governance refers to how the authority chain and the framework interconnect with each other.
 When companies or organizations choose the most appropriate governance model, it can be a real asset to the company, especially when it aligns with the right leaders.
 A governance model ensures that decision-making is effective and assigns accountability to the board or managers.